2023/2024 School Year Information

 If you have any questions about the Nutrition Services Department, please do not hesitate to contact me.

-You can complete and submit Applications for Educational Benefits to apply for Free or Reduced school meals ONLINE.
+You can complete and submit Applications for Educational Benefits to apply for Free or Reduced school meals ONLINE (after creating or logging into Wordware).
 The process is quick, easy, and FREE.
 No more paper applications are lost in the bottom of a backpack.
 This online application allows for much faster processing and decision times.
 Look for the BLUE button on your home page after logging into your WordWare account to start the application process.

 You must create and register an account with www.wordwareinc.com to begin if you haven’t already.
 A WordWare Inc account will allow you to view all transactions your student(s) make here at school, deposit money into your family's Meal Account, and submit the Application for Educational Benefits.
 If you need the information to register a new WordWare Account, please email firstname.lastname@example.org.